Do you leave voicemails on your cold calls?

 You need measurements in order to make improvements and your value statement is one you should be practicing and measuring consistently.
 By leaving more voicemails, you get an added practice that raises your confidence level, whether you’re on the phone or in person.
 Have you ever heard yourself in a voicemail message?
 Try calling yourself and practice on execution.
 Would you call you back?

 Be sure to take note of which statements seem to show the best value and work on making small improvements to those messages.
 Test and adjust test which methods, templates, or frameworks have the best response rates for your target audience.

-(Bonus: When you get confident on voicemail, you can always level up with video messages.)
+(Bonus: When you get confident on voicemail, you can always level up by using video to generate more leads)

 The Most Effective Tips for Leaving a Voicemail

 To get the most out of your cold calls, you need to make sure you are leaving effective voicemails.
 Create your own framework or find a template to edit, but be sure to research the lead and know how your offering specifically helps solve their root problem.

 Leaving a voicemail is a lot like an elevator pitch.
 You have less than 30 seconds to introduce yourself and your value statement.
 Remember, your goal isn’t to sell them on anything.

 You are still asking for someone’s time, so it’s important to be brief, but also specific.
 Personalized outreach that’s specific to the person and company you’re reaching out to works best in every channel, including voicemails.
 Just like if you were having a cold call conversation, every word is important.

 An effective voicemail message should cover why you are calling and your contact information.
 When you “show them you know them” you can better state your story and the specific reason for your call in a brief value statement.
 Use the prospect’s name if possible.